-A policy class typically has four parts:
+A policy class typically has the following parts:

-- init (): initialize the policy, including coping the target network and so on; - forward(): compute action with given observation; - process_fn(): pre-process data from the replay buffer (this function can interact with replay buffer); - learn (): update policy with a given batch of data.
+- init(): initialize the policy, including copying the target network and so on; - forward(): compute action with given observation; - process_fn(): pre-process data from the replay buffer; - learn (): update policy with a given batch of data. - post_process_fn(): update the buffer with a given batch of data.